 To show you and my sister how quick they work between the hours of 8am and 6pm ET, I tweeted the below question to @AskTSA at 9:38am PT (12:38pm ET):

 @AskTSA Hi!
-My sister wants to know if she can bring an Orchid plant through the security checkpoint?
+My sister wants to know if she can bring an orchid plant through the security checkpoint?
 She’s flying domestically.

 Four minutes later at 10:42am PT (1:42pm ET) they responded with: “@johnnyjet 1: On flights within or departing the U.S. mainland, plants are generally allowed through the security checkpoint.
 The airlines regulate the size and number of items each traveler is allowed to bring on the plane.”